-- Estimate potential transpirational demand Ep from potential dry matter production (an input to WaNuLCAS, derived from other models), diminished to account for the current shading and LAI, multiplied with a water use efficiency (CW_TranspRatio, again a model input, reflecting climate and crop type), - 2.
-Estimate plant water potential h_p from average (weighted by root length) soil water potential h_s minus pressure differences to overcome transport and uptake resistance; uptake resistance is estimated to meet the full transpirational demand E_p , transport resistance is taken as proportional to soil water potential, - 3.
-On the basis of this plant water potential, calculate the transpiration reduction factor f_p (on the basis of a function proposed by Campbell see De Willigen et al. in prep.), - 4.
-Use the reduced uptake demand $f_p E_p$ to estimate the rhizosphere potential h{rh} for all layers i from the plant potential h_p - 5.
-Calculate potential water uptake rates for all layers i on the basis of h{s,i} and h{rh} and their equivalent matric flux potentials F; the matrix flux potential is the integral over the unsaturated hydraulic conductivity and can be used to predict the maximum flow rates which can be maintained through a soil (De Willigen and Van Noordwijk, 1994), taking into account that the drier the soil the more difficult it is to move water through a reduced water-filled pore space - 6.
-Calculate real uptake as the minimum of demand ($f_p E_p$) and total supply (summed over all layers i) and allocate it to layers on the basis of potential uptake rates, - 7.
-Recalculate soil water contents in all layers i for the next time step. - 8.
-Calculate a 'water stress factor' from real uptake as fraction of potential transpirational demand; real growth is based on the minimum of the 'water stress' and 'nutrient stress' factor and potential growth.
+(d) the potential gradient needed to overcome root axial transport resistance if full transpirational demand is to be met.

+- 3. On the basis of this plant water potential, calculate the transpiration reduction factor f_p on the basis of a function proposed by Campbell (De Willigen et al., 2000), - 4.
+Use the reduced uptake demand $f_p E_p$ to estimate the rhizosphere potential h{rh} for all voxels i from the plant potential h_p minus the potential gradient needed to overcome the axial transport distance given the length of the pathway from voxel to stem base (Radersma and Ong, 2004), - 5.
+Calculate potential water uptake rates for all layers i on the basis of $h{s,i}$ and h{rh} and their equivalent matric flux potentials F; the matrix flux potential is the integral over the unsaturated hydraulic conductivity and can be used to predict the maximum flow rates which can be maintained through a soil (De Willigen and Van Noordwijk, 1994), taking into account that the drier the soil the more difficult it is to move water through a reduced water-filled pore space

-Figure 3.5 Steps (1...8) in daily cycle of calculations of water uptake; the interrupted arrows represent information flows
+Figure 3.6.
+Steps (1...8) in daily cycle of calculations of water uptake; the interrupted arrows represent information flows